edm00se/blog/_drafts/2017-10-24-hacktober.md

 - [nuxt.js][nuxt-url], "...a framework for universal [Vue.js][vue-url] applications" (things including [SSR][ssr])
 - [nuxtent][nuxtent-url], a library for use with nuxt "for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator"

 In case you haven't picked up on a theme, my love of vue has only grown over the last year.
 It's recently broken v2.5.0, had a full [road map published][vue-roadmap], and even done [an AMA on hashnode][vue-ama].
+It's a great project, is easily configured, reads well to a novice, has great documentation, is quite performant, and [projects are easily scaffolded][vue-cli] in a variety of flavors.

 #### Know of Any Good Open Source Projects?